 Barbershop is a four-part a cappella singing style that originated in the United States -- especially African-American communities -- of the late 19th century.
 The term “barbershop” is thought to come from the fact that barbershops at that time had long served in England and the U.S. as gathering places for men, as well as places for making music, both instrumental and vocal.
-This was particularly true for African-American men in the 1800s and 1900s, who often were denied access to many other public places.
+This was particularly true for African-American men in the late 1800s and early 1900s.

 Lamenting the fact that by the 1920s Vaudeville and Tin Pan Alley had started to associate the "barbershop quartet" tradition in the public's mind mostly with white quartets, NAACP Executive Secretary James Weldon Johnson wrote about how prevalent barbershop harmonizing was among young African-American men: